Life Out Of Balance? Here’s What You Need To Create An Epic Life

 “Your work is to discover your work, and then with all your heart, to give yourself to it.” — Buddha

 If you want to make a living by doing something you love, you must become a creator.
-And if you love your work, it can be the source of fulfilment in life.
+And if you love your work, it can be the source of fulfillment in life.

 But if we don’t let creative habits be the source of dopamine production in our brains, we can become addicted to unhealthy habits.